"On and on I go, same old show. I'm like a ghost, condemned to repeat myself through all eternity." - Charles Dickens (as played by Simon Callow)

 |One of these things is not like the others, one of these things just doesn't belong ...|

-Strange happenings are afoot at a local funeral parlor, where corpses seem to be taking on a life of their own and are wandering around Cardiff, creating more corpses in their wake.
+Strange happenings are afoot at a local funeral parlor, where corpses seem to be coming to life and are wandering around Cardiff, creating more corpses in their wake.
 The undertaker, Gabriel Sneed (Alan David), wants to cover up the fact that the reanimated dead seem to be emanating from his establishment on the grounds that people knowing about it would be bad for business.

 Gwyneth focuses on the old woman's last desire, which was to see Mr. Dickens' reading, so she and Sneed wind up at the reading around the same time as the Doctor and Rose.